Disability Rights Florida Files Lawsuit against Florida Department of Corrections for Systemic Violations of Disability Laws

 - DIG and DRF Resolve Lawsuit Against Miami-Dade DOC - 2 tag match(es) (100%)

-- Disability Advocates Resolve Litigation with Florida Department of Corrections - 2 tag match(es) (100%)
+- Disability Rights Florida Sues Florida Department of Corrections for Breach of Settlement Agreement - 2 tag match(es) (100%)